-Ideal for pre- and post-op cataract, refractive surgery and clinical trials
+Ideal for use in pre- and post-op cataract and refractive surgery and clinical trials

 - Will perform all of the tests needed to evaluate functional vision and more: visual acuity, contrast sensitivity, depth perception, color vision, and potential acuity.

-- Includes contrast sensitivity tests (sine wave gratings)
+- Includes F.A.C.T. (contrast sensitivity) tests (sine-wave gratings)

 - 4 lighting conditions – Day and night, with and without glare

 - Meets the FDA clinical research standards

 - Meets ANSI standards with unsurpassed homogeneous illumination